jax-parker/conundrum-game/README.md

 ## Credits
 ### Code
 The python code was learned from the Code Institute Full Stack Software Developer Course and by practising the Love Sanwiches project.
-Syntax for the random and shuffole were assisted by my Mentor, Ronan McClelland.
+Syntax for the random and shuffle were assisted by my Mentor, Ronan McClelland.
 Bug for the scoring was assisted by Code Institute Student Support - Rebecca.
 Code Institue for the Python Linter.